agentsea/agentd/CONTRIBUTING.md

 # Contributing

 First off, thank you for considering contributing to this project.
-It's people like you that make Agentsea such a great tool.
+It's people like you that make it such a great tool.

 ## Code of Conduct